Pau, Pyrénées-Atlantiques: In the 19th century

 Former grand hotels of the Belle Époque which were in direct competition, the Hotel de Gassion and the Hotel de France, are located on the Boulevard des Pyrénées.
 The Hotel de Gassion, located between the château and the Church of Saint-Martin, now houses apartments.
 The Hotel de France, located to the east of the Place Royale, now houses the services of the Communauté d'agglomération de Pau-Pyrénées and is the second decision-making centre in Pau.

 The Palais Beaumont, originally referred to as the Palais d'Hiver [Winter Palace], was created at the end of the 19th century.
 Mixing architectural styles, it was repeatedly altered and was renovated from 1996, after half a century of neglect.
 It hosts a casino but is primarily a convention centre, a space for events such as seminars and fairs.

 The funicular, which joins with the upper town, the historic centre, has carried travellers to and from the railway station, since 1908.

-Municipal services settled in the current premises of the town hall in 1878.
+Municipal services settled in the current premises of the Hôtel de Ville in 1876.
 The building, located north of the Place Royale, is actually a former theatre dating from 1862.
 The project to erect the Church of Saint-Louis, on the site, launched in 1685 and revived in 1788, was never successful.
-The former use of the building explains the statue of Thalia, muse of comedy starring to the front, which adorns its pediment.

 The climate tourism which took over in Pau has left a set of prestigious villas as a legacy.
 Rich English, American and Russian tourists built villas to facilitate their stay during the winter.
 These buildings, English-style, were mainly built at the end of the 19th century.
 These villas now have various uses such as a charming hotel (Villa Navarre, an Anglo-Norman Manor built between 1865 and 1870), a reception room (Villa Saint Basil's built in 1889), apartments (Palais Sorrento in 1888) and as a residence of the prefect (Villa Saint Helena) etc.

 The current courthouse was built on the territory of the former convent of the Cordeliers.
 The Place de la Libération today participates in the majesty of a building whose façade is classically decorated with columns, themselves topped by a pediment in white marble.
 Its construction began in 1847.

 The railway station, of Eiffel style, was inaugurated in 1871 below the city centre.

 It was natural that a barracks was progressively built in Pau from 1825 to 1875, the prefectural town close to the border.
 The Bernadotte Barracks, which today contains the national archives of the army, thus welcomed two regiments as early as 1830.
 The current Place de Verdun which has become parking and was formerly known as Place Napoleon, was, in fact, an area of close exercises.